alexpovel/latex-cookbook/README.md

   That is nothing new at all, but still dangerously underrated in my opinion.
   It offers a great set of sensible default values, so we essentially won't have to do anything and still get correct margins etc.

-  Its built-in packages are especially noteworthy:
+  Some of its built-in packages are especially noteworthy:
   - `tocbasic` for a gateway into managing content lists (Table of Contents etc.)
-  - `scrlayer-scrpage` blows `fancyhdr` out of the water, offering page styles.
+  - `scrlayer-scrpage`, offering page styles.
   These are used to set headers and footers.
+  We do not use `fancyhdr`.
 - compile using `lualatex` for full Unicode support.
 No fiddling with `inputenc` or `fontenc` packages anymore.
 Forget about those, it is high time to move on.